-Heli Hietala studies particle energization in shocks, magnetic reconnection, and radiation belts using multi-spacecraft observations and modelling.
+Heli Hietala studies structure formation and particle energization in shocks, magnetic reconnection, and radiation belts using multi-spacecraft observations and modelling.

 She is the lead-proposer and co-chair of the GEM Focus Group Dayside kinetic processes in global solar wind - magnetosphere interaction (2016-2020).

-She is currently an Assistant Researcher in the Experimental Space Physics Group, Department of Earth, Planetary, and Space Sciences, University of California, Los Angeles.
+Before joining Imperial as a URF, she was a Junior Group Leader at the Space Research Laboratory, University of Turku, Finland, and an Associate Researcher in the Experimental Space Physics Group, Department of Earth, Planetary, and Space Sciences, University of California, Los Angeles.

 Vuorinen L, Hietala H, Plaschke F, 2019, Jets in the magnetosheath: IMF control of where they occur, Annales Geophysicae, Vol:37, ISSN:0992-7689, Pages:689-697